LindaNSIP/usecases/docs/gradebook/howto.md

 There are two possible ways to obtain the base information through REST service path calls:

+### Via single data dump

-**A.** The first assumes that all available students, staff, and classes, in all known schools, will be exposed to the third party application, as a single dump of data.
+The first assumes that all available students, staff, and classes, in all known schools, will be exposed to the third party application, as a single dump of data.
 This is the path recommended for HITS assurance, as it is simpler to fetch the data and start generating objects for